Budgeting

 The Final 20 Percent Should Go to Savings

-Keep in mind that this rule considers that you have ongoing monthly income and three to six months of your living expenses in a savings account.
+Keep in mind that this rule considers that you have an ongoing income and three to six months of your living expenses in a savings account.

-If you have a minimal amount saved, cut down on recreation and increase your money towards your financial goals.
+If you have a minimal amount saved, cut down on recreation and increase your money towards your money goals.

 How To Get Started With a Percentage Budget